Zaid-Ajaj/tagmeme-analyzer/README.md

 # tagmeme-analyzer
-Static code analyzer and CLI tool for javascript to verify correctness of pattern matching when using [tagmeme](https://github.com/andrejewski/tagmeme): a simple library to implement tagged union cases.
+Static code analyzer and CLI tool for javascript to verify correctness of pattern matching when using [tagmeme](https://github.com/andrejewski/tagmeme) by [andrejewski](https://github.com/andrejewski)

 ## The problem
 When using `tagmeme`, you have to define the union cases as strings, here is an example: